-Focusing on ListCo, the post-merger entity, Barclays calculated pro forma equity value reference ranges using comparable company and DCF analyses.
-123 It also calculated a pro forma transaction equity value for ListCo, assuming a value of \$10 for the stock of public shareholders.
-For each valuation methodology, the equity value reference range exceeded the transaction equity value for ListCo, 124 suggesting that ListCo would be worth more than the transaction consideration.
+methodologies.
+123 For each of these valuation methodologies, the equity value reference range exceeded the transaction equity value for ListCo, 124 suggesting that ListCo would be worth more than the transaction consideration.
 Additionally, Barclays calculated the pro forma ownership percentage in ListCo of the public SPAC shareholders-that is, the public SPAC shareholders' percentage ownership of the post-merger entity.
 Barclays compared this figure (3.8%) to pro forma ownership percentages corresponding to ListCo's equity value reference ranges, assuming a constant value for public shareholders' stock consideration.
-125 For each valuation methodology, public shareholders' pro forma ownership percentage significantly exceeded the pro forma ownership percentages corresponding to the equity value reference ranges, demonstrating that ListCo would be worth significantly more than the transaction consideration.
+125 For each valuation methodology, public shareholders' pro forma ownership percentages corresponding to the equity value reference ranges, demonstrating that ListCo would be worth significantly more than the transaction consideration.

-Though not explicitly calculated or the basis of its opinion, Barclays' financial analyses (disclosed in the SPAC's proxy statement), including its assumptions, appear to indicate that public shareholders received consideration in the de-SPAC worth more than the redemption alternative.
-This is key for Barclays' conclusion as to the fairness of the transaction consideration to public shareholders.
-Using public shareholders' ownership percentage in ListCo (3.8%) and pro forma equity value reference ranges, the value per share of the post-merger entity exceeded \$10 per share.126
+Though not explicitly calculated or the basis of its opinion, Barclays's financial analyses (disclosed in the SPAC's proxy statement), including its assumptions, appear to indicate that public shareholders received consideration in the de-SPAC worth more than the redemption alternative.
+This is key for Barclays's conclusion as to the fairness of the transaction consideration to public shareholders.
+Using public shareholders' ownership percentage in ListCo (3.8%) and pro forma equity value reference ranges, the value per share of the post-merger entity exceeded \$10 per share.
+126